ims-asb/Keeb/README.md

 # Keeb
-so my idea for a keyboard for keeb is a modified 96% ANSI keyboard with an oled screen a I2C knob
+so my idea for a keyboard for keeb is a modified 96% ANSI keyboard with, for the twist, an oled screen a I2C knob
 RGB underglow
 and potentially 8K polling

 im gonna use the Orpheus Pico as the MCU and yeah more updates coming later